lkachury/Amazon_Vine_Analysis/README.md

   - ![image](https://user-images.githubusercontent.com/108038989/197368811-b050063a-c02d-4e51-9877-b878a5333a58.png)

 ### Deliverable 2: Determine Bias of Vine Reviews
 Using PySpark, Pandas, or SQL, we’ll determine if there is any bias towards reviews that were written as part of the Vine program.
 For this analysis, we'll determine if having a paid Vine review makes a difference in the percentage of 5-star reviews.
+The completed Vine_Review_Analysis Google Colab notebook can be referenced [here](https://github.com/lkachury/Amazon_Vine_Analysis/blob/main/Vine_Review_Analysis.ipynb)

 1. There is a DataFrame or table for the vine_table data using one of three methods above:
 <br /> ![image](https://user-images.githubusercontent.com/108038989/197371706-2e85bfe0-c470-4aae-b992-9a10758cfaaa.png)